nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
-The Personal Development category covers strategies and techniques for professional growth, including goal-setting methodologies and achievement frameworks.
-This section provides resources to help individuals enhance their skills, productivity, and career advancement through structured approaches to personal improvement.
+The Personal Development category focuses on strategies, techniques, and methodologies that help individuals improve their skills, achieve goals, and enhance their professional and personal growth.
+This section includes resources on goal setting frameworks, productivity methods, self-assessment tools, and other topics aimed at fostering continuous improvement and success in both technical and non-technical areas.
 *Subcategories: Goal Setting And Achievement*
 *Items: 1*